MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This topic provides information on what's new in the WinDbg Preview debugger.

+## 1.0.1905.12001
+**Improvements to SymSetDiaSession error mitigation** - Our fix last month to mitigate the error caused by applications injecting DbgHelp into our process was still not working in some scenarios.
+We've made improvements to it and will continue to monitor feedback on this error.

+**Accent color customization** - A of scenarios need a few instances of WinDbg open, and moving back and forth between them can be confusing and take some time to figure out which one is the “right” one.
+We’ve added the ability to change the blue accent color to help visually distinguish sessions and make swapping between them easier.

+Just hit the “View” ribbon and select an option for “Accent color” in the last section.
+When future sessions are launched from recent targets, the accent color will be persisted as part of the target’s workspace.

+**Source tokenization improvements** - The source window now has basic support for tokenizing Rust source files and C++ SEH __try/__except/__finally/__leave.

+**Coroutine improvements** - Improved support for coroutine local variables and certain optimized variables.

+**Default symbol and source cache setting** - Added an option to the settings menu under “Debugging settings” to change the cache location for symbols. **Note** - There’s a known issue that making this blank will cause source loading to fail, we’ll be adding validation to prevent this from happening in a future release.

+**-pv fixes** - Fixed a bug that may have prevented -pv (non-invasive attach) from working in some circumstances.

 ## 1.0.1904.18001

 **Fix for SymSetDiaSession error** - We've had reports for a while of an error that prevents WinDbg Preview from being launched in some situations.
 There are a few external applications that attempt to inject a version of DbgHelp into our process before we load it.
 Some of them are using a version of DbgHelp with missing functionality, which causes this error when we attempt to use those features.
 We've added a fix for this and will be tracking if there are still scenarios in which it occurs.